pubnub/pubnub-mcp-server/resources/sdk_docs/unity_configuration.md

 ### Returns

-Returns a PubNub instance for Publish(), Subscribe(), History(), HereNow(), etc.
+Returns the PubNub instance for APIs like Publish(), Subscribe(), History(), HereNow(), etc.

 ### Other examples

-Initialize a non-secure client
+#### Initialize a non-secure client

+##### Required User ID

+Always set the UserId.

 ```
 1

 ```

-Initialization for a Read-Only client (omit PublishKey)
+#### Initialization for a Read-Only client

+Omit PublishKey if the client only reads messages.

+##### Required User ID

+Always set the UserId.

 ```
 1

 ```

-Initializing with SSL enabled (set Secure = true)
+#### Initializing with SSL enabled

+Set Secure = true to enable TLS.

+##### Required User ID

+Always set the UserId.

 ```
 1

 ```

-Requires Access Manager add-on
+##### Requires Access Manager add-on

-- Enable Access Manager in Admin Portal.
+Access Manager must be enabled for your key.

-Secure your 'secretKey'
+##### Secure your 'secretKey'

-- SecretKey grants/revokes permissions.
-Never expose it.
+Never expose SecretKey.
 Use only on secure server-side platforms.
-- Initializing with SecretKey gives root permissions; server apps can access all channels.

-Access Manager initialization example
+Initialize with SecretKey to administer Access Manager permissions:

+##### Required User ID

+Always set the UserId.

 ```
 1

 ```

+With SecretKey, the client signs Access Manager messages to PubNub.

 ## Event listeners

-Real-time update sources:
-- PubNub client: updates from all subscriptions (channels, channel groups, channel metadata, users).
+- PubNub client: updates from all subscriptions (channels, groups, channel metadata, users).
-- Subscription: updates for the particular subscribed object.
+- Subscription object: updates only for its target (channel, group, metadata, or user).
-- SubscriptionsSet: updates for a set of subscription objects.
+- SubscriptionsSet object: updates for all objects from a list of subscriptions.

-See Publish & Subscribe for entity subscriptions and event handlers.
+See Publish & Subscribe for details.

 ## UserId

 Set/get user ID at runtime.

-### Methods
+### Method(s)

 ```
 `1pubnub.ChangeUserId(UserId newUserid)
 `
 ```

-- newUserid (UserId): New user identifier for this Pubnub instance.
+- newUserid (UserId): New identifier for this Pubnub instance.

 ### Sample code

-Set user ID
+#### Set user ID

 ```
 1

 ```

-Get user ID
+#### Get user ID

 ```
 1